Which States Allow Lottery Winners to Remain Anonymous?

 Claiming the lottery prize in the name of a trust makes it more difficult for outside parties to determine the winners' names.
 This option is not available in every state.

-In the case of the New Hampshire Powerball winner above, the winner sued for the right to stay anonymous and a judge ruled in her favor, giving her an exception.
+The New Hampshire Powerball winner sued for the right to stay anonymous and a judge ruled in her favor, giving her an exception.
 However, this won't work for every case.
-Signing a lottery ticket immediately protects you from having your ticket lost or stolen, but it prevents you from being able to protect your anonymity with a trust.

 A better decision would be to close all of your social media accounts, change your telephone number, and arrange to spend the first few nights after your name goes public away from home.
 Use the press conference to get your story out so that reporters won't be hounding you for an exclusive story.

-Most of all, keep quiet about the prize win and lay low until the furor blows over.
+The most important part of protecting your anonymity after a jackpot win is to keep quiet about the prize and lay low until the furor blows over.
 Another big winner or another story is bound to come along soon, and the pressure will ease off.